capreolina/rangifer_diary/064/README.md

 ![Dreamy Ghost card get!](capre-dreamy-ghost-card-get.webp "Dreamy Ghost card get!")

-Midway through cardhunting these, I had already chewed through 1.5k [Chicken Rice](https://maplelegends.com/lib/use?id=2022206)s… so I had to restock.
+Midway through card-hunting these, I had already chewed through 1.5k [Chicken Rice](https://maplelegends.com/lib/use?id=2022206)s… so I had to restock.
 But I did, eventually, get that precious 5/5 (and again, only died once in the process!
 Wowie~)!

 And _now_, it was time for the (apparently) most difficult non-boss card set in Zipangu: [Nightghost](https://maplelegends.com/lib/monster?id=9400003)s.
 I know that **Cortical** (**CokeZeroPill**, **SussyBaka**, **GishGallop**, **MageFP**, **WizetWizard**) had an extremely hard time with this set (I took a trip to [A Desolate Cemetery](https://maplelegends.com/lib/map?id=800020200) on my [darksterity knight](https://oddjobs.codeberg.page/odd-jobs.html#dex-warrior) **rusa** to help them out), and at least one other person told me that they gave up when Nightghosts didn’t appear to drop cards at all.
 But I figured I’d at least give it a whirl: